dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 mechanism to ensure that the past can't be altered cheaply and to ensure that future issuance can't be farmed efficiently.

-Consequently, Bitcoin's energy consumption is not a byproduct of the creation of sats, but a by-product of demand for a fair distribution of sats.
+Consequently, Bitcoin's energy consumption is not a by-product of the creation of sats, but a by-product of demand for a fair distribution of sats.
 If the demand for sats had stayed with Satoshi and Satoshi alone, Bitcoin's energy use would be close to zero.
 If it would've stayed